yuninxia/HPCToolkit/doc/src/users/known-issues.md

 When using HPCToolkit to collect traces of GPU-accelerated applications on Aurora, we have frequently observed non-monotonic timestamp values associated with GPU operations launched with Level Zero.
 When this happens, it causes GPU operations to be reported in a trace at a time a few minutes in the past.
 We have commonly seen this in executions longer than six minutes or so.
 For short executions, our advice is to simply measure again and hope that the issue doesn't occur during the execution of your program.
 For long-running programs, there may not be a way to avoid this problem.
 This issue is a priority to resolve.

-## Inaccurate attribution of performance information can occur on Sapphire Rapids processors with HPCToolkit
+## When monitoring applications that use ROCm using LD_AUDIT in `hpcrun` may cause it to fail to elide OpenMP runtime frames

 Description:
-: HPCToolkit depends upon the Dyninst binary analysis framework.
-Prior to Dyninst version 13.0, Dyninst stops its binary analysis of functions whenever it sees an a bit pattern that it doesn't recognize as a machine instruction.
-Unfortunately, Dyninst currently lacks support for decoding the AMX (advanced matrix extension) instructions supported by Sapphire Rapids.
-Prior to version 13.0, Dyninst will stop analysis of machine code in a function if it encounters an AMX instruction.
-This shortcoming in Dyninst can cause `hpcstruct` to fail to fully recover program structure for functions, leading to inaccurate attribution of program performance by HPCToolkit.

-Workaround:
-: Building HPCToolkit atop Dyninst 13.0 resolves the issue.

-## We observed bad generated code for Dyninst using gcc 11.2.0 on Aurora

-Description:
-: On the Aurora supercomputer, we observed that hpcstruct crashed with a segmentation fault when it and its Dyninst dependence were compiled with gcc 11.2.0.
-Debugging showed that when a class in Dyninst called a function implemented by its base class, the wrong `this` pointer value was passed to the function, causing a segmentation fault.

-Workaround:
-: Recompiling HPCToolkit and Dyninst with gcc 12.2.0 eliminated the problem.

-## When monitoring applications that use ROCm 6.0.0, using LD_AUDIT in `hpcrun` may cause it to fail to elide OpenMP runtime frames

-Description:

 : When an application provides a runtime that supports the OpenMP tools API known as OMPT, normally in the OpenMP runtime frames between user code on call stacks are elided.
-However, have observed that when using Glibc's `LD_AUDIT` as part of HPCToolkit's measurement infrastructure and using Rocm 6.0.0, an application's TLS storage may be reinitialized during HPCToolkit's initialization; this clears some important HPCToolkit state information from thread local variables.
+However, we have observed that when using Glibc's `LD_AUDIT` as part of HPCToolkit's measurement infrastructure in conjunction with  ROCm's Rocprofiler and Roctracer, an application's TLS storage is incorrectly reinitialized during HPCToolkit's initialization; this clears some important HPCToolkit state information from thread local variables.
 As a result, the primary thread is not recognized as an OpenMP thread, which is necessary to elide runtime frames.

-  The root cause of the problem is a bug in Glibc's `LD_AUDIT`.
-This is believed to affect all versions of Glibc.
-However, we have only observed this problem when using ROCm 6.0.0.
+This bug was reported to Red Hat (https://sourceware.org/bugzilla/show_bug.cgi?id=31717) and fixed in Glibc 2.41, which is considerably newer than the Glibc on almost all installed systems.

 Workaround: